Drawn Together: Content

-Comedy Central's original tagline for the show was "Find out what happens when cartoon characters stop being polite... and start making out in hot tubs", referring to Clara and Foxxy's kiss in the pilot episode.
+Comedy Central's original tagline for the series was "Find out what happens when cartoon characters stop being polite... and start making out in hot tubs", referring to Clara and Foxxy's kiss in the pilot episode.
 The line is a parody of The Real World's tagline, "Find out what happens when people stop being polite... and start getting real."
 The aforementioned hot tub kiss is considered one of the show's defining images; Comedy Central based nearly all of its first-season promotional material for Drawn Together on it.
-In The Drawn Together Movie: The Movie!, a billboard featuring the hot tub kiss is a major plot point in the film and is the main reason why the Network Head is hunting the housemates down in order to kill them in the movie, due to the billboard being the cause of his wife and daughter's death.
+In The Drawn Together Movie: The Movie!, a billboard featuring the hot tub kiss is a major plot point in the film and is the main reason why the Network Head is hunting the housemates down in order to kill them in the film, due to the billboard being the cause of his wife and daughter's death.

-The extensive use of stereotypes is another controversial aspect of the show, though the intent is actually to make fun of bigotry.
+The extensive use of stereotypes is another controversial aspect of the series, though the intent is actually to make fun of bigotry.
 As Jess Harnell states in the DVD commentary for "Hot Tub", "Most of the racism on the show is coming from people who are so obviously stupid about it; it really isn't that threatening".
 (Jewish people are mocked, including creators and principal cast member Tara Strong.)
 Other content known to be featured on some episodes are occurrences of natural disasters, depictions of dictators and sexual fetishes.

 The ape-man looking back is a running gag in Drawn Together.
 The fragment is originally from the 1925 film The Lost World.

 Drawn Together is heavy with popular culture references.
 Animation is a major source of material; as mentioned above, many characters from comics and animated cartoons make cameo appearances and often are the subjects of parody.
-Numerous live-action films, TV shows, and video games are referenced as well.
+Numerous live-action films, TV shows and video games are referenced as well.
 Reality shows are another prime inspiration, not surprising given that Drawn Together is presented as a reality show that takes place in a cartoon world.
 Although many of the first-season plots made extensive use of the reality show scenario, this aspect of the show has largely been de-emphasized in later episodes.
-The spoofing of film and television clichés is another common theme on the show; many Drawn Together stories are parodies of overused plots from TV and films.
+The spoofing of film and television clichés is another common theme in the series; many Drawn Together stories are parodies of overused plots from film and television.